ColmexBDCV/sufia-oai/README.md

 Use
 ---

-Start Redis, Solr, and Fedora using a single foreman command:
+Start Redis, Solr, Fedora, and Sidekiq using a single foreman command:

     $ bundle exec foreman start

 Then, in a separate terminal window, start the Rails development server:

-    $ bundle exec rails start
+    $ bundle exec rails server

-You can now navigate to the Sufia 7 application at `http://localhost:3000`.
+You can now navigate to the DCS application at `http://localhost:3000`.
 You can also access Solr at `http://localhost:8983/` and Fedora at `http://localhost:8984/`.